DLozanoNavas/LovelyRepos/README.md

-# LovelyRepos
+# LovelyRepos 🥰

-This repo contains a curated list of all the repos I find lovely!
+This repo contains yet another curated list of all the repos I find lovely!
 This is a work in progress and links will be constantly added as I find more lovely repos.

 ## Fundamentals ⚡
 - [How Web Works](https://github.com/vasanthk/how-web-works)